SoumyaEXE/soumya.github.io/_posts/2022-06-10-Vulnerable-Lambda.markdown

 date:   2022-06-10
 image:  '/images/vulnerable_lambda.png'
 category: Videos
-tags:   [Videos, SQLi, Cloudgoat, AWS]
+tags:   [Videos, SQLi, Cloudgoat, AWS, Lambda]
 ---

 This is the first scenario in the CloudGoat series.
 We start off as a low-privileged user that can assume a role which gives Lambda:Invoke permissions.
 Using this permission we are able to exploit a high-privileged Lambda function via an SQL injection and obtain Administrator access.